AUSMAT supports Katherine Hospital during Tropical Cyclone Narelle

 1O3A0566

-Mission Team Lead and Acting Director Disaster Preparedness and Response Kath McDermott said the deployment reflected a shared commitment to supporting the community during an exceptionally challenging period.
+Mission Team Lead and Acting Director Disaster Preparedness and Response Kath McDermott said the deployment reflected a shared commitment to supporting the community during an particularly challenging period.

 This deployment was about supporting the Katherine community and local health services during a highly challenging time.

-"Working closely with NT Health and local partners, the AUSMAT team rapidly established the field hospital, ensuring emergency healthcare services remained available while the hospital was temporarily closed,” Kath added.
+"Working closely with NT Health and local partners, the AUSMAT team rapidly established the field hospital, ensuring emergency healthcare services remained available while the hospital was temporarily closed."

 Next news